A clear, thorough invoice could be the difference between your business getting paid and your invoice being ignored.

 1. A standout header

-This point seems obvious, but it's also very important.
+This point seems obvious, but it's very important.
 Make sure to label your document as an invoice in the header so your customer knows what it is when they receive it.
 Use a bold, large font.
 When you label the document, you make it crystal clear that this document is the invoice and the dollar amount listed is what the customer owes.
 It's common for businesses to send out multiple papers with the invoice, and when the invoice doesn't clearly state that it's an invoice, it might get tossed aside or thrown away and go unpaid.